 Of course when any lifter is causing the stir Cummings has, in a sport littered with performance-enhancing sanctions, the whispers are there.
 And so is the US Anti-Doping Agency (USADA), who doesn’t go longer than 3-4 weeks without visiting Cummings as part of their random year-round testing.

-With the American Open less than two weeks away, Cummings could set another American record.
+With the American Open Final in December Cummings could set another American record.

 “He was given a gift, but you can’t just pooh-pooh that,” Jones said.
 “It’s not that he just has it and continues to have it.
 He’s worked from the time he was 10 years old.
 He has not skipped a beat.
 He is absolutely determined, disciplined and focused to do everything he’s asked to do.